leeboardtools/mimon/UIDesignNotes.md

     all the other running mode windows.

-### Accounts Table
+### Accounts List
     - Table of accounts.
     - Can configure what columns are displayed.
     - Can filter what accounts are displayed.
-    - Can have more than one Accounts Table, can save the configuration.
+    - Can have more than one Accounts Table, can save the configuration, but one master accounts list.

 ### Account Register